UK PM Johnson says Russia must ‘immediately’ cease attack on Ukraine nuclear plant

 “He said the UK would do everything it could to ensure the situation did not deteriorate further.
 Both leaders agreed a ceasefire was crucial,” it added.

-Downing Street said that Mr Johnson will be seeking an emergency UN Security Council meeting in the coming hours, and that the UK would raise this issue immediately with Russia and close partners.
+Downing Street said that Mr Johnson will be seeking an emergency UN Security Council meeting, and that the UK would raise this issue immediately with Russia and close partners.

+Earlier US president Joe Biden had also spoken to Mr Zelensky after the Russian shelling at the power plant.

+The two leaders urged Russia to cease its military activities in the region.

 The Independent has a proud history of campaigning for the rights of the most vulnerable, and we first ran our Refugees Welcome campaign during the war in Syria in 2015.
 Now, as we renew our campaign and launch this petition in the wake of the unfolding Ukrainian crisis, we are calling on the government to go further and faster to ensure help is delivered.To find out more about our Refugees Welcome campaign, click here.
 To sign the petition click here.
 If you would like to donate then please click here for our GoFundMe page